imbybio/elm-makers-workshop/README.md

 `update` function will need to be of that type and the signatures of the `main` and `view` functions will need to reflect this.
-As we decided to use `String` for our model type, the second argument of the `update` function will need to be of that type.
+As we decided to use `String` for our model type, the second argument of the `update` function and its return type will need to be of that type.

 ### 4. Update the text via a text field